niqodea/breadcrumbs/README.md

 - **Documentation**: The presence of breadcrumbs highlights inter-module file references, offering clear insights into file dependencies.

 ## Script

+The repository also includes a ready-to-use script that showcases how this method works in practice.

 ### Installation